 It simplifies the relationship between the brush and the guiding consciousness.

 In this vision of painting, the spiritual knowledge of the artist is fundamental because it gives direct and unpolluted access when he paints a landscape.
 The "I" disappears serving the act of painting.
 The decor and its transcription are then free of middlemen and no longer suffer from the interpretation heavily loaded with conceptual references.
-If the artist sees his "expertise" of the foot of a model, regardless of what it sees, it will be far from reality.
-It is in this sense that the conceptual perception is a danger for the artist who wishes to remain authentic and sincere.

 Today, I’m taking great delight in painting with the impression that all those studies have released me more than confined me.
 Usually, I start from nothing, no preconceived idea or direction.
 No concept to fabric or harmony to build.
 No beauty to look for or bad shape to avoid.
 At least, the form or the concept is coming after a long process.
 To reach authenticity takes time.
 I prefer to start from chaos and reach harmony.
 Then I destroy the harmony to go further, to get the magic of creation that cannot be coming from me, from the “I”.
 I must not be the one who trapped the final cut; it must be appearing by itself.
 The process of creation is primordial, the result is lesser.
 When the image is completed, locked, it must begin to move again, in an endless motion for the benefit of his its future owner.
 The Canvas must be alive.